scorpiodawg/HIRING-frontend-spotify-browse/README.md

 Spotify has a catalog of all its music available on the web and accessible to any developer with an API key.
-As a developer with front-end skills, your challenge is to build a _Spotify catalog component_ using its publicly available [APIs](https://developer.spotify.com/documentation/web-api/) (BETA API reference is [here](https://developer.spotify.com/documentation/web-api/reference-beta/)) and provide the following core
+As a developer with front-end skills, your challenge is to build a _Spotify catalog component_ using its publicly available [APIs](https://developer.spotify.com/documentation/web-api/) (BETA API reference is [here](https://developer.spotify.com/documentation/web-api/reference-beta/) and API auth examples are [here](https://github.com/spotify/web-api-auth-examples)) and provide the following core
 functionality:

 * The component should be easily embeddable in a web app